Psychosocial Safety & WHS

 Communication cadence and transparency

 Transparency about what is not yet decided is as important as transparency about what is.
+Trying to hold the position that everything is fine until the announcement is ready almost always backfires; people know change is coming and the silence increases rather than reduces uncertainty.

 Change programs almost always create workload pressure on the people delivering the change and on the teams absorbing it.
 Monitoring workload and resourcing through the program — not just at the start — is part of the control environment.
+Where workload has crept beyond what is sustainable, the response should be to adjust the program rather than to ask people to absorb the gap.

 How AWS supports change-related psychosocial risk